axeon-software/Babylon_Runtime/docs/tutorials.md

     }
     );
 ```
+To get coordinates, you just had to move and orient your camera in BJS scene to the desired place, then type ``` _r("cameraFree.000")[0].position; ``` and ``` _r("cameraFree.000")[0].rotation; ```, and report values to the patch.

 [launch demo scene](demos/first-patches)

 #### Starting to customize materials

-In our demo scene, due to lightmap textures in ambientTexture channel we want to control material color by ambientColor, and set diffuseColor to black by default (to reset its influence, and tweak it later if needed).
+In our demo scene, due to lightmap textures in ambientTexture channel, we want to control material color by ambientColor, and set diffuseColor to black by default (to reset its influence, and tweak it later if needed).

-One way to do it is to apply a patch for each materials, one by one:
+One way to do this is to apply a patch for each materials, one by one:

 ```javascript
 {